 using persuasive, habit-forming techniques from Scott Adams & James Clear

 It’s inevitable.
-At some point, life happens and all those good habits you worked so hard to cultivate go straight out the window.
+Sooner or later, life happens and all those good habits you worked so hard to cultivate go straight out the window.

 If stressful periods that derail my normal routine go on long enough, I find it incredibly difficult to get back on the horse.
 It’s so easy to spiral out of control with cravings for comfort food, zero motivation to exercise and less motivation to take care of myself in general.

 It’s hard work to shift your brain into a new mindset, and it’s not uncommon to feel a bit paralyzed and out of control.
 I’ve been there.
 Many, many times.
 I’m just getting past one such derailment, and I thought I’d share a few of the mental strategies I’m using to rejuvenate my personal self care routine.

 I’m a longtime fan of the author Scott Adams (yep, that Scott Adams).
 His excellent How to Lose at Everything and Still Win Big is on a short list of books I think should be required reading in order to graduate high school.
 A recurring theme in the book is systems over goals as the most effective way of achieving and maintaining most any kind of change.

 While goals can be motivating, they also have some potential drawbacks:

 - Goals tend to be future-oriented, causing people to fixate on the end result rather than the process of getting there.
 This can lead to procrastination or discouragement if progress is slow or if setbacks occur.

 - Goals often create an “all-or-nothing” mentality, where you feel like a failure if you don’t reach your target… even if you’ve made significant progress!

 - Once a goal is achieved, you risk reverting to old habits.
 A system is more sustainable, focusing on continuous improvement and development.

 Goals often resemble the New Year’s resolutions that we make and promptly forget about each year.
 An example of a goal would be: